 How to get a defensive driving insurance discount

 Since defensive driving can make you safer on the road, some insurance companies will offer a discount for taking a defensive driving course.
 Each insurer's discount and terms are different, and state regulations can come into play, too.
 Before you sign up for a defensive driving course, you can do the following:

 - Check your state's regulations or laws about defensive driver discounts

-- Learn your insurer's available discounts and requirements, including any defensive driving discount age limits
+- Learn your insurer's available discounts, including any defensive driving discount age limits

 - If a defensive driving discount is available, make sure you select a state/insurer-approved course